sanjaydeveloper15/node-js-worker-threads/README.md

  - Example Rest API included which blocking MainThread.
  - Example Rest API included which is NOT blocking our MainThread.

- If you first hit Blocking API then check Listing API it takes slight more time whereas if you hit Non-Blocking API then check Listing API it takes slight less time, it will IMPACT lot when having huge traffic OR huge volument of data in DB.
+ If you first hit Blocking API then check Listing API it takes slight more time whereas if you hit Non-Blocking API then check Listing API it takes slight less time, it will IMPACT lot when having huge traffic OR huge volument of data in Database.

 ## Requirements